vega/altair/doc/user_guide/marks/geoshape.rst

 Chloropleth maps provide an easy way to visualize how a variable varies across a geographic area or show the level of variability within a region.

-We first define a utility function ``classify()`` that we will use to showcase different approaches to make a chloropleth map:
+We first define a utility function ``classify()`` that we will use to showcase different approaches to make a chloropleth map.
+We apply it to define a chloropleth map of the unemployment statistics of 2018 of US counties using a ``linear`` scale.

 .. altair-plot::